AdaCore/spark2014/docs/lrm/source/introduction.rst

 --------------------------

-This document will be developed incrementally towards a number of milestones -- this version of the document represents Milestone 3 -- culminating in Release 1 of the document that matches the first formal release of the toolset.
+This document will be developed incrementally towards a number of milestones -- this version of the document represents Milestone 5 (Preview Release) -- culminating in Release 1 of the document that matches the first formal release of the toolset.
 Subsequent releases of the document will follow, associated with subsequent formal releases of the toolset.
 Hence, where inclusion of particular